 Two achievements of our colleagues from the Advanced Data Analysis and Simulations Laboratory were nominated for the European Commission's Innovation Radar Prize.
-The HyperLoom software enabling easy parallel data processing on supercomputers was nominated in the Excellent Science category.
+The HyperLoom software enabling easy parallel data processing on supercomputers, was nominated in the Excellent Science category.
 In the Best early stage innovation category, the intelligent online navigation system for citizens, in cooperation with Sygic, was nominated.
-Based on voting the intelligent online navigation advanced to the finals.
+Based on the voting, the intelligent online navigation advanced to the finals.

 In December 2018, Tomáš Martinovič defended his doctoral thesis "Tools for Time Series Analysis of Nonlinear Dynamical Systems" in the field of Computer Science under the supervision of Doc.
 RNDr.
 Mark Lampart.
 The thesis was awarded best dissertation defended in 2018 in the Information Technology category in an international competition announced by the PROGRES 3 Consortium of universities.

-Initiation of a new project H2020 entitled "Open European Quantum Key Distribution Testbed" (OPENQKD) in the field of cyber security in the call SU-ICT-04-2019.
+Initiating a new project, H2020, entitled "Open European Quantum Key Distribution Testbed" (OPENQKD) in the field of cyber security in the call SU-ICT-04-2019.
 The project is coordinated by the Austrian Institute of Technology and focuses on highly-secure networks using principles of quantum mechanics for key distribution.
 The overall budget of the project consortium is € 15 million, which in terms of funding volume, is one of the key objectives in the security field supported by the European Commission.